 No yacht charter to the Cote d’Azur would be complete without a visit to Monaco.
 The renowned city-state – immortalized in films like James Bond’s Never Say Never Again – is one of the most famous yacht charter grounds in the Mediterranean.
 Where will your Monaco yacht charter take you?

-Monaco Yacht Charters: What to See and Do
+Things to See and Do in Monaco

 Featured as the backdrop of some of Hollywood’s most prominent films, Monaco is as enchanting as it is quaint.
 Barely a square mile in size, this city-state is bordered on three sides by France and one side by the Mediterranean Sea.